Pol Espargaro On European MotoGP Pole - UrduPoint

 Pol Espargaro On European MotoGP Pole

-KTM rider Pol Espargaro will start from pole for Sunday's European MotoGP after setting the fastest time in Saturday qualifying at Valencia
+KTM rider Pol Espargaro will start from pole for Sunday's European MotoGP after setting the fastest time in tricky conditions in Saturday qualifying at Valencia

-Valencia, Spain, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2020 ) :KTM rider Pol Espargaro will start from pole for Sunday's European MotoGP after setting the fastest time in Saturday qualifying at Valencia.
+Valencia, Spain, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2020 ) :KTM rider Pol Espargaro will start from pole for Sunday's European MotoGP after setting the fastest time in tricky conditions in Saturday qualifying at Valencia.

 His fellow Spaniard Alex Rins (Suzuki) and Japan's Takaaki Nakagami (Honda-LCR) join him on the front row.